top of page

 When it comes to functional mushrooms, not all products are created equal.
 Understanding the label can make a big difference in how much benefit you actually get.

-Whether you're reaching for a tincture, capsule, or powdered blend, the source of the mushroom and how it’s processed both matter.
-In this short guide, we’ll break down the key differences between fruiting body extracts and products that rely on mycelium biomass, so you can make informed choices for your wellness routine.
+Whether you’re reaching for a tincture, capsule, or powdered blend, the source of the mushroom and how it’s processed both matter.
+In this guide, we’ll break down the key differences between fruiting body extracts and products made from mycelium biomass, so you can make informed choices for your wellness routine.

 Bright orange mushrooms grow on a decaying log in a forest, surrounded by green foliage, creating a vibrant and natural scene.